ytzortz/Anaglycraft/README.md

 - ``threshold``: Integer value (0-255) that determines which pixels are considered "active" for processing.
 In the grayscale conversion:
 	-  Pixels below this threshold are processed for the 3D effect
 	-  Pixels above this threshold are considered background
-	- Lower values capture more details, higher values capture only darker areas
+	-  Higher values capture more details

 - ``negative``: Boolean value that inverts the image processing (negative effect)